Breaker bar: Materials

 High-quality breaker bars are typically made of chromium-vanadium steel (AISI 6150).
 Chromium-vanadium steel is known for its high strength, excellent toughness, and shock resistance.
-Chromium vanadium steel has a yield strength at 0.2% offset of 84.0 kilogram-force per square inch (KSI).
+Chromium vanadium steel has a yield strength at 0.2% offset of 84.0 kilo-pound per square inch (KSI).
 Meaning, chromium-vanadium steel can withstand up to 84 KSI before it begins to yield.
 If the steel is unloaded before the yield point it is elastic and the material will return to its original configuration.
 Because of its high yield strength and shock resistance, standard socket wrenches, and breaker bars are fashioned from this material.
 In addition to its high yield strength, chromium-vanadium steel provides resistance to abrasion, oxidation, and corrosion making it a viable material for the production of tools.

 Physics

 Rotational force, also known as torque, varies depending on where the force is applied.
 If the force is applied closer to the object the torque is smaller than if the same amount of force is applied further from the object.
 A breaker bar creates a larger force due to the amount of torque that can be applied through a longer handle versus a shorter one.
 A lever arm, also known as a moment arm, is an important factor to consider when measuring the torque of a breaker bar.
 Having a longer lever arm creates a larger surface area for the force to be applied, which increases rotational force.
 Surface area is the measure of the total amount of area an object occupies.
 When the radius of the moment arm is increased, the surface area is proportionally increased.

 The concept that torque is related to a larger moment arm is shown in the torque equation.
-The torque equation can be written as follows, Γ(Torque)=r(Radius)×F(Force).
+The torque equation can be written as follows: 𝜏 (Torque) = F (Force) x r (Radius).
 Since the force applied is multiplied by the radius of the moment arm, having a larger radius subsequently creates a larger torque.
 This makes the torque value on the point of rotation much greater as the size of the handle or moment arm increases.